Partnering with the Canadian Bioinformatics Hub

 According to the tier, partners are eligible for the following:

-Listing the organization as a partner on the CBH site with redirect to the Organization’s website.XXX
+Listing the organization as a partner on the CBH site with redirect to your organization’s website.XXX

-Bioschemas markup of events listed on CBH site (leads to prominence of events in web search).XXX
+Bioschemas markup of events listed on CBH site (coming soon).XXX

-Access to our partner portal to create custom registration pages for events (coming fall 2025).XXX
+Access to our partner portal to create custom registration pages for events (coming soon).XXX

 Access to CBH staff for partner event management and facilitation.X